Maktab al-Khidamat

+History

 During the Soviet–Afghan War, MAK played a minimal role, training a small group of 100 mujahideen for the war and disbursing approximately $1 million in donations from Muslims sourced via a network of global offices in Arab and Western countries, allegedly including approximately thirty in the United States.
 MAK maintained a close liaison with Pakistan's Inter-Services Intelligence (ISI) agency through which the intelligence agency of Saudi Arabia, Al Mukhabarat Al A'amah, funneled money to the Mujaheddin.
 The MAK paid the airfare for new recruits to be flown into the Afghan region for training.
 MAK closely cooperated with the Hezb-e Islami Gulbuddin faction of the Peshawar Seven.

 As the war ended, a difference in opinion emerged between Azzam and the Egyptian Islamic Jihad (EIJ) led by Ayman al-Zawahiri over the future direction of MAK.
-Azzam wanted to use the wealth it had generated, and the network it created to help install a pure Islamic government in post-war Afghanistan and opposed "fitna" among Muslims, including attacks against governments of Muslim countries.
+Azzam wanted to use the wealth it had generated, and the network it created to help install an Islamic government that aligned with its vision in post-war Afghanistan and opposed "fitna" among Muslims, including attacks against governments of Muslim countries.
 Al-Zawahiri wanted to use MAK's assets to fund a global jihad, including the overthrow of governments in Muslim countries deemed un-Islamic.
 Bin Laden, MAK's most important fundraiser, was strongly influenced by Zawahiri, although he remained close to Azzam.

 On November 24, 1989, Azzam was killed by the detonation of 3 mines, by unknown assassins.
 Azzam as well as his 2 sons were killed in the assassination on their way to their local mosque for evening prayers.
 Following Azzam's death, Osama bin Laden assumed control of MAK and the organization became absorbed into al-Qaeda.
-Suspects include bin Laden, Ayman al-Zawahiri, competing Afghan militia leaders, Pakistani Interservices Intelligence Agency, the CIA, the Israeli Mossad, and Iranian intelligence.
+Suspects include bin Laden, Ayman al-Zawahiri, competing Afghan militia leaders, Pakistani Interservices Intelligence Agency, the CIA, the Israeli Mossad, Iranian intelligence and the Afghan KhAD.

 Connections in the United States

-MAK established recruitment and fundraising offices in many Western countries, the United States being one of their main fund-raising destinations.
+MAK established recruitment and fundraising offices in multiple Western countries, the United States being one of their main fund-raising destinations.
 On his fundraising tours Abdullah Azzam visited the mosques of "Brooklyn, St. Louis, Kansas City, Seattle, Sacramento, Los Angeles, and San Diego – altogether there were 33 cities in America that opened branches of bin Laden and Azzam's organization, the Services Bureau, in order to support the jihad."

 Most MAK financiers and support networks fronting as charitable NGOs were shut down and designated shortly following the September 11 attacks and the subsequent signing of the Patriot Act.